Astroua/TurbuStat/docs/tutorials/statistics/scf_example.rst

 Overview
 --------

 The Spectral Correlation Function was introduced by `Rosolowsky et al. 1999 <https://ui.adsabs.harvard.edu/#abs/1999ApJ...524..887R/abstract>`_ and `Padoan et al. 2001 <https://ui.adsabs.harvard.edu/#abs/2001ApJ...547..862P/abstract>`_ to quantify the correlation of a spectral-line data cube as a function of spatial separation.
-Formally, this can be expressed as
+There are different forms of the SCF described in the literature (e.g., `Padaon et al. 2003 <https://ui.adsabs.harvard.edu/#abs/2003ApJ...588..881P/abstract>`_).
+TurbuStat contains the SCF form described in `Padaon et al. 2003 <https://ui.adsabs.harvard.edu/#abs/2003ApJ...588..881P/abstract>`_, which has been used in `Yeremi et al. 2014 <https://ui.adsabs.harvard.edu/#abs/2014ApJ...783...93Y/abstract>`_ and `Gaches et al. 2015 <https://ui.adsabs.harvard.edu/#abs/2015ApJ...799..235G/abstract>`_.

 .. math::